AlffyH/AlffyH/README.md

 ## Hi there 👋

+This is Alffy!
+- 😄 Pronouns: they/ye/them
+- 🌱 I’m currently learning Github!! *wild, I know*
+- 📫 find me at alphahydrawrites@gmail.com
 <!--
 **AlffyH/AlffyH** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.